Maxim-Mazurok/google-api-typings-generator/gapi.client.logging-v2/readme.md

 await gapi.client.logging.projects.getSettings({ name: "name",  });

 /*
 Creates a sink that exports specified log entries to a destination.
-The export of newly-ingested log entries begins immediately, unless the sink's writer_identity is not permitted to write to the destination.
+The export begins upon ingress, unless the sink's writer_identity is not permitted to write to the destination.
 A sink can export log entries only from the resource owning the sink.
 */
 await gapi.client.logging.sinks.create({ parent: "parent",  });